TikTok food trends: Cucumber salad

 Popularized by Logan Moffitt (user @logagm on TikTok), cucumber salad is an Asian-inspired dish in which a cut-up cucumber can be seasoned in a multitude of different ways.
 The original and most popular method is a copycat recipe of a popular appetizer from Din Tai Fung, a restaurant that specializes in Chinese cuisine.
 This specific method consists of cucumber slices, fish sauce, MSG, scallions, soy sauce, sesame oil, sesame seeds, and sugar.
 Another recipe for cucumber salad is designed to replicate a "classic lox bagel" by including ingredients such as dill, cream cheese, and salmon.
+The recipe was linked to a doubling of cucumber sales in areas of Iceland, leading some to speculate it had caused a shortage in the country.
+However suppliers were skeptical, explaining that Iceland often experienced cucumber shortages in August.